Distance Measurement using Ultrasonic Sensor and Arduino

 Ultrasonic Sensor Module

-2. The module sends eight 40 KHz signals automatically, and then detects whether pulse is received or not.
+2. The module sends eight 40 KHz signals automatically, and then detects whether a pulse is received or not.

-3. If the signal is received, then it is through high level.
+3. If the signal is received, then it is through a high level.
 The time of high duration is the time gap between sending and receiving the signal.

 Distance= (Time x Speed of Sound in Air (340 m/s))/2